-A total area of approximately 55.3 hectares (approximately 50% of the entire site) of native vegetation will form part of the final development.
-This comprises existing native vegetation that is retained, protected, preserved and enhanced through the protection of vegetation, and new native vegetation through revegetation planting.
+A total area of approximately 55.343.7 hectares (approximately 50.40% of the entire site) of native vegetation will form part of the final development.
+This comprises is proposed to be existing native vegetation that is retained, protected, preserved andor enhanced through the protection of vegetation, and new native vegetation through revegetation planting.
 This includes revegetation comprising an area of 32.8 hectares, including the planting of riparian margins, the enhancement of the existing consent notice areas, and the planting of new areas to be protected by consent notice.
 A wetland offset area totalling 3,258m2 in area is located within the south-eastern corner of the Stage 1 area, with specific detail provided within the Viridis Response to Freshwater Ecology (Appendix 42.3) prepared by Viridis.